Exons, Introns, Codons, & their equivalents

 exons and introns are sometimes themselves referred

-to as "exons" and "introns," however this
+to as "exons" and "introns."
+However, this

-is technically incorrect and also confuses their functional
+is technically incorrect, and also confuses their functional

-referred to as "exon transcripts" and "intron
+and introns should be referred to as "exon

-transcripts," or "equivalents,"
+transcripts" and "intron transcripts," or "equivalents,"

 respectively.